maxmahlke/classy/docs/index.rst

  :class: only-dark
  :width: 900

-:ref:`Take a guided tour through the documentation (recommended)<Install>` or click on a topic below to learn more.
+:ref:`Take a guided tour through the documentation <Install>` or click on a topic below to learn more.

 .. highlight:: python